-I also have an external battery that I use.
-Recommended by Kevin, VK3KAB during the South Point activation, it is a Lithium Iron Phosphate battery.
+I also have two external batteries that I use.
+Recommended by Kevin, VK3KAB during the South Point activation, they are Lithium Iron Phosphate batteries.
 I use the Zippy 8.4 Ah LiFePo4 battery from Hobbyking.

 I have load tested the LiFePo4 battery and compared it to a 7.2 Ah SLA battery.
 The results are published here.

 Using a Turnigy Accucel 6 balancer/charger I charge it the night before an activation and again when I come home.
 Using the balancer/charger means I get the best life from the battery.

 |8.4 Ah LiFePo4 battery with fuse and Anderson termination|

 To get my gear to the top of the hill I use one of two packs.
 One pack is a 70 litre hike pack which gives me plenty of room for radio and all the other stuff I want to take.